- Dr. Hubert Dreyfus predicted many issues that AI would face when it tried to emulate human brains.

 It was directly inspired by the work of D. O. Hebb.. – What Computers Still Can’t Do

-This is back to the core issue that the way humans think is not found by looking at mathematical algorithms, particularly for strong AI applications.
-Dreyfus predicted that overly mechanistic assumptions developed by mathematicians rather than neuroscience to mimic a human brain (strong AI), was doomed to failure.
+This is back to the core issue that humans think is not found by looking at mathematical algorithms, particularly for strong AI applications.
+Dreyfus predicted that mathematicians’ overly mechanistic assumptions rather than neuroscience to mimic a human brain (strong AI) were doomed to failure.

-However, it was the mathematicians who drove AI research and who were listened to and who, in my interpretation (based upon the results of the research into strong AI), drove AI research into a black hole.
+However, the mathematicians drove AI research and who were listened to and who, in my interpretation (based upon the results of the research into strong AI), drove AI research into a black hole.

 AI research, over more than 70 years, has repeatedly made claims around generalized intelligence.
 These claims have quickly and repeatedly picked up and further exaggerated by media outlets.
 The following is a perfect example of the extreme predilection of media to perform this exaggeration.

-Notice the title, the perceptron is an “artificial brain.”
+Notice the title, and the perceptron is an “artificial brain.”
 Already?